stephanmg/VRL-NeuGen-Plugin/README.md

 #### IDE

+To build the project from an IDE do the following:

 - open the  [Gradle](http://www.gradle.org/) project
 - call the `installVRLPlugin` Gradle task to build and install the plugin
 - restart VRL-Studio

 #### Command Line

-Go to the project folder and call the `installVRLPlugin`  [Gradle](http://www.gradle.org/) task to build and install the plugin.
+To build from the command line go to the project folder and call the `installVRLPlugin`  [Gradle](http://www.gradle.org/) task to build and install the plugin.

 ##### Bash (Linux/OS X/Cygwin/other Unix-like OS)